-Prior to construction (any ground-disturbing activities in areas not yet surveyed) and the staging of materials and equipment, the contractor will conduct pre-construction cultural resource surveys.
+Prior to construction (any ground-disturbing activities in areas not yet surveyed) and the staging of materials and equipment, the contractor would conduct pre-construction cultural resource surveys.
 Resulting from lack of legal access, much of the construction footprint may not have been surveyed.
-Once parcels are accessible, the contractor will have archaeologists or architectural historians, as appropriate, who meet the SOI's Professional Qualification Standards survey and complete appropriate reports for archaeological or historic built resources, in accordance with the documentation requirements stipulated in the Section 106 Programmatic Agreement.
-Identified resources will be evaluated for listing in the National Register of Historic Places (NRHP) and the California Register of Historical Resources (CRHR).
-The qualified archaeologist or architectural historian, as appropriate, will assess the project's potential to affect historic properties (NRHP) by applying the effects criteria in 36 C.F.R.
-Section 800.5(a)(1).
-The project's potential to cause significant impacts on historical resources (CRHR) will be analyzed by applying the criteria in CEQA Guidelines Section 15064.5(b).
-Should the Authority, in consultation with the State Historic Preservation Officer (SHPO), determine that any newly identified historic properties or historical resources will be adversely affected, the built environment treatment plan (BETP) or ATP will be amended to document the mitigation measures agreed upon by the Memorandum of Agreement (MOA) signatories.
-The schedule of these surveys will be dependent on the timing of obtaining legal access to the properties and may be driven by the need to complete construction-related activities (e.g., geotechnical borings, laydown yards).
-Prior to beginning surveys, updated records searches may be required by the Authority to validate that accurate information was obtained regarding previous inventory and evaluation efforts.
-The contractor's archaeologist or architectural historian, in consultation with the Authority, will determine if an updated records search is required.
-If an updated records search is necessary, the search will be performed by the contractor's archaeologist or architectural historian.
+Once parcels are accessible, the contractor would have archaeologists or architectural historians, as appropriate, who meet the SOI professional qualification standards survey and complete appropriate reports for archaeological or built resources, in accordance with the documentation requirements stipulated in the programmatic agreement.
+Identified resources would be evaluated for the National Register of Historic Places (NRHP) and the California Register of Historical Resources (CRHR).
+The gualified archaeologist or architectural historian, as appropriate, would assess the potential to affect historic properties (NRHP) by applying the effects criteria in 36 C.F.R.
+Section 800.5(a)(1), and the potential of significant impacts on historical resources (CRHR) by applying the criteria in California Environmental Quality Act (CEQA) Guidelines 15064.5(b).
+Should the Authority determine, in consultation with the State Historic Preservation Officer (SHPO), that any newly identified historic properties or historical resources would be adversely affected, the built environment treatment plan (BETP) or archeological treatment plan, as appropriate, would be amended to document mitigation measures agreed upon by the Memorandum of Agreement (MOA) signatories.
+The schedule of these surveys would be dependent on the timing of obtaining legal access to the properties and may be driven by the need to complete construction-related activities (e.g., geotechnical borings, laydown yards).
+Prior to beginning surveys, updated records searches may be required by the Authority, depending on the length of time, to validate that accurate information was obtained regarding previous inventory and evaluation efforts.
+The contractor's archaeologist, in consultation with the Authority, would determine if an updated records search is required.
+If an updated records search is necessary, the search would be performed by the contractor's archaeologist.